beefchimi/emitten/docs/future.md

 I might need to add `typescript` as a peer dep.

 Also, `@changesets` should be moved to `devDeps`.

+## No dynamic delete

+I got sloppy and used the `delete` keyword...
+I need to remove the `@typescript-eslint/no-dynamic-delete` override and filter that `object` properly.

 ## Revisit loose equality checks